-The Urban Studies Program of the Abilene Christian University School of Social Work supports effective planning and delivery of human services in the Abilene Standard Metropolitan Statistical Area (SMSA) through community-based research, education, and consultation.
-Activities of the program are designed and conducted through university/community collaborations with governmental and/or nonprofit organizations to enhance the service delivery capability of the organization.
+The ISCD of the Abilene Christian University School of Social Work supports effective planning and delivery of human services in the Abilene Standard Metropolitan Statistical Area (MSA) through community-based research, education, and consultation.
+Activities of the institute are designed and conducted through university/community collaborations with governmental and/or nonprofit organizations to enhance the service delivery capability of the organization.

-The Urban Studies program operates with an annual allocation from the University, begun in response to a major donor's interest in programs targeted to minority populations, both within the University and through university-community partnerships.
-While developed to respond to human services in the Abilene SMSA, including surrounding counties, the focus of Urban Studies at ACU is similar to community service research at other universities, such as the Institute for Urban Policy Research at the University of Texas at Dallas.
+The ISCD operates with an annual allocation from the University, begun in response to a major donor's interest in programs targeted to minority populations, both within the University and through university-community partnerships.
+While developed to respond to human services in the Abilene MSA, including surrounding counties, the focus of the ISCD at ACU is similar to community service research at other universities.

-University funding for Urban Studies is supplemented by external revenues from community programs on a project by project basis.
+University funding for the ISCD is supplemented by external revenues from community programs on a project by project basis.
 Program funds are primarily used to provide research stipends or scholarships to School of Social Work students enrolled in graduate and/or undergraduate research courses.